Moisture Removal and Drying in Mississauga Properties Are Critical during Storm Damage Mitigation

 Risks of Missing Hidden Water During Flood Mitigation and Remediation

-Most foundations contain building materials that have some degree of permeance, allowing water and vapor to intrude depending on the water pressure and the time the flooding surrounds the materials.
+Most foundations contain building materials with some degree of permeance, allowing water and vapor to intrude depending on the water pressure and the time the flooding surrounds the materials.
 Vulnerable areas like windows, vents, and walk-out doorways permit even more water to pass inside.
 Interior building materials can trap and obscure floodwaters.
 The fluids collect in the cells of cement blocks and rise between exterior walls and drywall, paneling, or lath and plaster.
-Water leaking into a basement can pool the above ceilings and percolate into hidden recesses behind appliances, heating, and cooling systems, and storage areas.
-If SERVPRO technicians fail to follow the water migration paths both into the home and after it intrudes moisture remains, causing progressive deterioration of building materials and creating conditions for secondary damage like mold growth.
+Water leaking into a basement can pool the above ceilings and percolate into hidden recesses behind appliances, heating and cooling systems, and storage areas.
+If SERVPRO technicians fail to follow the water migration paths both into the home and after it intrudes, moisture remains, causing progressive deterioration of building materials and creating conditions for secondary damage like mold growth.

 Detective Work Reaps Benefits